penberg/legacy-free-x86/README.md

 **Interrupt delivery.** For interrupt delivery, you use MSI-X, which is a message-signaled interrupt delivery mechanism.
 MSI-X is discussed in Section 10.11 ("Message Signalled Interrupts") of the [Intel SDM].

+Interrupt handling on x86 is discussed, in the context of FreeBSD, in [Baldwin07].

 ## I/O Buses

 I/O buses connect the CPU to hardware devices.